CQCL/lambeq/docs/index.rst

 ``lambeq`` is an open-source, modular, extensible high-level Python library for experimental Quantum Natural Language Processing (QNLP), created by `Cambridge Quantum <https://cambridgequantum.com>`_'s QNLP team.
 At a high level, the library allows the conversion of any sentence to a quantum circuit, based on a given compositional model and certain parameterisation and choices of ansätze.

 ``lambeq`` is available for Python 3.7, 3.8 and 3.9, on Linux, MacOS and Windows.
 To install, see :ref:`sec-installation`.
-To start the tutorial, go to :ref:`sec-sentence-input`.
+To start the tutorial, go to `Step 1: Sentence Input <tutorials/sentence-input.ipynb>`_.
 To see the example notebooks, go to :ref:`sec-examples`.

 User support
 ------------